 Most efforts to remediate technical debt are often chaotic and reactionary.
 Consequently, software engineering leaders are unable to measure the risks and impact of technical debt on value delivery.
-As a result, they are unable to handle technical debt or respond important questions like:
+As a result, they struggle to handle technical debt or respond to important questions like:

-- How much debt do we have in our code?
+- How much debt is there in the code?

-- How much business risk is buried in our technical debt load?
+- How much business risk is buried in the technical debt load?

-CODA Overview Dashboard make measurements broadly visible and accessible for software engineering leaders and other stakeholders, which supports following actions:
+The Fixr Overview Dashboard makes measurements broadly visible and accessible for software engineering leaders and other stakeholders, supporting the following actions:

 - Establishing a consistent approach for measuring technical debt across teams by identifying and aggregating the highest-impact risk items.

-- Focusing on metrics that, when aggregated, provide insight into the impact of technical debt on value delivery, team behaviors and code quality.
+- Focusing on metrics that, when aggregated, provide insight into the impact of technical debt on value delivery, team behavior, and code quality.

-- Communicating progress in managing technical debt to team and business leaders
+- Communicating progress in managing technical debt to both team and business leaders.

 Debt Risk

-Technical debt represents a risk to achieving delivery of high-quality software.
-This metric goes from low to high and represents an aggregation of the three core measures: priority debt items, prioritized debt cost, and accumulation ratio.
-The more one of those measures are far from threshold, the more it contributes to a higher risk.
+Technical debt represents a risk to achieving high-quality software delivery.
+This metric ranges from low to high and represents an aggregation of three core measures: priority debt items, prioritized debt cost, and accumulation ratio.
+The further these measures are from the threshold, the greater the overall risk.

 Priority debt items